hynek/svcs/docs/core-concepts.md

 Cleaned up!
 ```

-Failing cleanups are logged at `warning` level but otherwise ignored.
+Failing cleanups are logged at warning level but otherwise ignored.

 ::: {important}
 The key idea is that your business code doesn't have to care about cleaning up services it has requested.
 :::

-That makes it even easier to test because the business codes makes fewer assumptions about the object it's getting.
+That makes testing even easier because the business code makes fewer assumptions about the object it's getting.

 (health)=